sharpvik/log-go/README.md

 4. Info
 5. Debug

-These are enumerated as `LvlDebug`, `LvlInfo`, etc., so that you won't have to memorise them by numbers.
+These are enumerated as `LevelDebug`, `LevelInfo`, etc., so that you won't have to memorise them by numbers.

 Each `Log` instance has five methods that are named precisely after the levels.
 Use them like so: